National Threshold

 Definition

 National thresholds are the lower value limits that determine whether a procurement falls within the scope of the Finnish Public Procurement Act.
 The thresholds are: EUR 60,000 for supply and service contracts, EUR 150,000 for works contracts, EUR 400,000 for social and other specific services (Annex E services), and EUR 500,000 for concession contracts.
-Procurements between the national threshold and the EU threshold follow simplified national procedures (Part III of the Act).
+Procurements between the national threshold and the EU threshold follow simplified national procedures under Part III (Sections 100-111) of the Procurement Act.
 Procurements below the national threshold are exempt from the Act entirely.
 They are defined in Section 25 of the Public Procurement Act (1397/2016).
+The national threshold values were set when the current Procurement Act entered into force on January 1, 2017, and have not been revised since.
+They are not automatically adjusted for inflation, and any change requires a legislative amendment.
+The simplified national procedures applicable between the national and EU thresholds offer contracting authorities significant flexibility: they can set their own minimum time limits for tender submission, use simplified notice formats, and apply less formal evaluation processes.
+However, they must still comply with the general principles of transparency, non-discrimination, and proportionality under Section 3.
+The national procedures also include their own rules on contract modifications and legal remedies, though appeals still go to the Market Court.

 Practical Example